jfox16/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. How would you describe acessibility on the web to someone new to programming?

+    One challenge about web development is that all kinds of different people access our websites through different methods.
+    People use computers, smartphones, or something like a Nintendo Switch to access the internet.
+    Good accessibility means designing a website in a way that makes it accessible to a wide variety of users.

 2. Talk about 3 different things you can do to ensure your website is accessible.

+    1. Size things using responsive measurements, so they can scale with the size of the screen.
+    2. Add breakpoints to change the layout depending on the size of the screen.
+    3. Use semantic elements to describe the layout of the website better and make it work better with a screenreader.

 3. How would you explain the concept of a variable to someone new to programming?

+    A variable is like a bucket.
+You can store whatever data you want, like a bucket.
+If you want someone to do something with the bucket, they don't need to know exactly what's inside.
+You could have them perform the same tasks with whatever is in the bucket: fish, crabs, water, whatever, and they don't need to change the task.

 4. What is the purpose of using functions in code?

+    Functions are a set of instructions that perform a certain task.
+They help organize code into smaller chunks, which helps programmers understand their tasks, and they can be used many times with different parameters which saves programmers from having to code the same thing multiple times.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.